AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 [GitHub Commit (final)](https://github.com/AllBitsEqual/react-ts-starter/commit/930463f4407206c0c9fa6f88316bfa6ed0bd0f81)

 ## Conclusion
 We've covered a lot of ground today, skipping some of the finer details.
 As mentioned before, the idea is to allow for a quick setup.
-I will add more articles in the future, looking in depth into some of those topics I have not covered yet in other articles.
+I will add more articles in the future, looking in-depth into some of those topics I have not covered yet in other articles.

-Next week we will add Storybook and styled components.
+Next week we will add Storybook and styled-components.
 Having a dynamic and interactive UI library as part of a project can be a real asset.
 Storybook has proven it's worth for us many times over, allowing us to show UI elements on their own with adjustable attributes and toggles in an intuitive web UI.
 Your QA and Design/Concept teams will love it.